255/merge-images/readme.md

 # merge-images.py
 This script merges multiple images into a single image.
+The images are tiled by the dimensions of the largest image and output as a PNG with transparency.
 This could be used, for example, to create a sprite sheet from a series of separate images.

 ## Requirements
-  - Python 3.4
+  - Python 3
-  - Pillow, the friendly PIL fork (https://python-pillow.github.io/)
+  - Pillow, the friendly PIL fork (https://python-pillow.github.io/), installed with zlib present

 ## Usage
 ```